milonmaze/privacy-terms-observatory/privacy.microsoft.com/en-us/privacystatement.md

 Below you will find additional privacy information, such as how we secure your data, where we process your data, and how long we retain your data.
 You can find more information on Microsoft and our commitment to protecting your privacy at Microsoft Privacy.

 Learn more
 Top of page
+Artificial Intelligence and Microsoft Copilot capabilities

+Microsoft leverages the power of artificial intelligence (AI) in many of our products and services, including by incorporating generative AI features such as Microsoft Copilot capabilities.
+Microsoft’s deployment and use of AI is subject to Microsoft’s AI Principles and Microsoft’s Responsible AI Standard, and Microsoft’s collection and use of personal data in developing and deploying AI features is consistent with commitments outlined in this privacy statement.
+Product-specific details provide additional relevant information.
+You can find out more about how Microsoft uses AI here.

+Microsoft Copilot capabilities.
+Microsoft Copilot is Microsoft’s everyday AI companion, and is designed to help you achieve more through a single experience that runs across devices, understanding relevant context on the web, on your PC, and across apps to bring you the right skills at the right time.
+With the help of Copilot, users can start a draft of a new Word document, generate a PowerPoint presentation, quickly find the answers to complex search queries online, find relevant documents or other personal content, or be inspired to create new songs, stories, images, or other content, among other tasks.
+Copilot is a family of services, and Microsoft’s collection and use of data may differ depending on the service and the intended functionality in a given scenario.

+The Copilot website and app (available on iOS and Android) is the core of the consumer Copilot experience.
+Within this core experience, users can search the web, create text, images, songs, or other outputs, or engage with other features, such as plugins.
+On the website and in the app, users enter “prompts” that provide instructions to Copilot (e.g., “Give me recommendations for a restaurant that accommodates parties of 10 near me”).
+In order to provide a relevant response, Copilot will use this prompt, along with the user’s location, language, and similar settings, to formulate a helpful response.
+In some markets, authenticated users can choose to allow Copilot to have access to prior prompt history to better personalize the product.
+The consumer Copilot product uses the data collected to provide and improve the Copilot services, including to provide relevant advertising.
+Users who are signed-in to their account can manage their prompt history in product and on the Microsoft Privacy Dashboard, and can adjust their location, language, and other settings in the product.

+Copilot also appears as an assistant within other Microsoft consumer products, such as Bing and Microsoft Edge.
+In those situations, data processing activities generally align with those products’ primary uses.
+For example, Copilot in Bing’s use and collection of personal data is consistent with Bing’s core web search offering as described in the Search and Browse section of this privacy statement.
+More information about Copilot in Bing is available at Copilot in Bing: Our approach to Responsible AI.
+In Microsoft Edge, Copilot appears in the sidebar experience and can help the user complete tasks related to the webpages they visit (e.g., “summarize this page”).
+This data is used consistent with the Microsoft Edge section of this privacy statement.

+Copilot Pro is another consumer Copilot offering, and offers subscribers priority access to the very latest models, improved image creation abilities, and access to Copilot in Microsoft Word, PowerPoint, OneNote, Excel, and Outlook.
+The main Copilot Pro website and app has similar data collection, use, and controls as consumer Copilot, as described above.
+When Copilot is integrated with Microsoft 365 products, Copilot data collection is consistent with how data collection and use is described in the Productivity and Communications section of this privacy statement.

+There are also Copilot offerings designed for enterprise users.
+When enabled by an eligible enterprise, users logged in with their Entra ID who want to access consumer Copilot services are offered Copilot with Commercial Data Protection, which minimizes data collection and use consistent with the expectations of enterprise users.
+More information on Copilot with Commercial Data Protection is available here.

+Microsoft Copilot for Microsoft 365 enterprise offers enterprise-grade data protection along with access to the corporate graph, Copilot within Microsoft 365 and Teams, and additional customization features.
+Data collection and use in Copilot for Microsoft 365 enterprise is consistent with the practices described in the Enterprise and Developer Products section of this privacy statement.

+Top of page
 Enterprise and developer products